andberry/nextjs-starter/README.md

 ### Requirements

 `node` version >= 24
-.nvmrc file is provided: if you have `nvm` installed, changing to the project folder in terminal it will switch to the right required node version, or ask to install it if not already on your machine.
+.nvmrc file is provided

+If you have `nvm` installed, it will automatically switch (or ask to install) the right node version when changing to the project folder with your terminal.

 ### Install